Councilman David Salvatore

 A lifelong resident of Providence, David attended public schools, including the Robert F. Kennedy Elementary and Nathanael Greene Middle Schools.
 A graduate of La Salle Academy, David was a member of the Cross Country and Track teams during his years in high school.
-He subsequently attended Rhode Island College, where he graduated with a degree in Business Management, and earned his Masters of Public Administration (MPA) from Roger Williams University School for Justice Studies.
+He subsequently attended Rhode Island College, where he graduated with a degree in Business Management, and earned his Master of Public Administration (MPA) from Roger Williams University School for Justice Studies.

 Education & Professional Experience

 David is the Director of Government Affairs for the Rhode Island Association of REALTORS®.
 Previously, he worked as a policy analyst for the Rhode Island House of Representatives, where he was responsible for research on economic competitiveness and development, education policy, and other issues of importance to Rhode Islanders.
-Prior to that, David worked for the Rhode Island Office of the General Treasurer, where he was responsible for administering Rhode Island’s Unclaimed Property Program, as well as managing the business office.
+Prior to working in the General Assembly, David worked for the Rhode Island Office of the General Treasurer, where he was responsible for administering Rhode Island’s Unclaimed Property Program, as well as managing the business office.
 Under his leadership and guidance, David implemented policies and new technology to make easier for Rhode Island taxpayers to interact with the General Treasurer’s Office.

 David is a strong supporter of many neighborhood organizations, including Elmhurst Clean & Green, Elmhurst Neighborhood Crime Watch, Friends of Corliss Park, Friends of Fargnoli Park, Mt.
 Pleasant Little League, Providence Community Library, Smith Hill Community Development Corporation, Sojourner House, and many more.
 He is also a member of the Providence Rotary Club and the United Way of Rhode Island Public Policy Advisory Committee.